 Welcome High School Students!

 Your path from high school to college is simpler than you think.
-Following is your checklist to start your college career and find your place at one of 13 Adventist colleges and universities in North America.
+Following is your checklist to start your college career and find your place at an Adventist college or university.
 Download the full College Prep Checklist here with detailed tasks for your freshman through senior years of high school.

 It doesn’t matter if you’re a freshman, senior, or somewhere in between, now is the time to focus on your studies.
 Your grades throughout high school can have an impact on your college admissions and scholarships, so study hard and keep up those grades!
 Opt for the college preparatory diploma, and ask your school if you are eligible to take any courses or pass an exam for college credit.
 Plan to take the SAT or ACT by the end of your junior year, and retest if you’d like to improve your scores.
 Then remember to send your high school transcripts and your test scores to the colleges and universities where you apply.